Caedendi/D2RMM-Loot-Filter-Extended/README.md

 ## Changelog

-### 2.2.0
+### 3.0.0

 - Introducing Drop Sounds!
 Configure new sound effects for when select item types drop so you'll never miss one again!
-- For those running Custom filter options: all colors have been renamed to more standardized names (see [/docs/colors.md](https://github.com/Caedendi/D2RMM-Loot-Filter-Extended/blob/master/Docs/colors.md) for details)
+- For those running custom filter options: all colors have been renamed to more standardized names (see [/docs/colors.md](https://github.com/Caedendi/D2RMM-Loot-Filter-Extended/blob/master/Docs/colors.md) for details)
+- Added multi-line tooltips!
+Enable for select items to increase the height of the tooltips of items on the ground.
+If you prefer to have a big transparent box, enable highlighting and set the highlight character to _space_
+- Added custom filter lists for weapons and armor that support _all_ base items!
+Search for _[CSTM-WEP]_ and _[CSTM-ARM]_ in the code and add whatever you like!
 - Added option to customize the tooltip color for Ethereal items when on the ground
 - Added option to disable _all_ Light Pillars
 - Added customization of the Gold amount color _(in addition to the already implemented suffix customization)_
 - Added customization of the highlight color (can now be set to colors other than tomato red)
 - Added customization of the alternate rune color scheme (can now be set to colors other than dark violet)
+- Added space as a highlight character option
 - Split runes into 4 tiers, each of which you can individually enable/disable visibility, Light Pillars and Drop Sounds for
 - Changed the Light Pillars setting for Quest Weapons from "exclude" to "include"
 - Slightly changed some existing setting names and tooltips